There are several ways you can help yourself if you have shoulder pain.

 When raising your arm, you can reduce the strain or pull on your shoulder by:

-- keeping your elbow bent and in front of your body
+- keeping your elbow bent and at the side of your body

 - keeping your palm facing the ceiling when reaching up.